 Quick Summary / TLDR

-➡️ Problem: PortX needed to reduce friction and inefficiency in its wire transfer workflow ahead of its MVP launch.
+➡️ Problem: PortX needed to reduce workflow friction and inefficiencies in how bank staff communicated about wire transfers ahead of the MVP launch.

 Intro / Background